-Diversity and Inclusion is increasingly recognised as an important part of business across sectors and geographies.
+Diversity and Inclusion are increasingly recognised as an important part of business across sectors and geographies.
 Boards and shareholders understand that diverse teams create products and services that better serve customer needs across segments, drive innovation and creativity, and deliver greater returns than competitors.

-In the past decade, D&I has been championed as integral to business success, and has received greater attention and investment than ever before.
+In the past decade, D&I has been championed as integral to business success and has received greater attention and investment than ever before.
 However, are D&I programmes really effective?
 And which initiatives are actually worth the investment?

 We surveyed business leaders to find out.
 Download our free report to discover how the top CEOs, CTO and HRDs are improving diversity and inclusion.

 2021 headlines revealed how far industries still need to reach to achieve equality in representation and opportunity: